FG Okays N82bn To Complete FCT Projects

 The federal government has approved over N82 billion for the completion of infrastructure projects within the Federal Capital Territory (FCT), Abuja.

-FCT Minister, Mohammed Bello disclosed this while briefing State House Correspondents after the virtual federal executive council meeting presided over by President Muhammadu Buhari at the presidential Villa .
+FCT Minister Mohammed Bello disclosed this while briefing State House correspondents after the virtual federal executive council meeting presided over by President Muhammadu Buhari yesterday at the presidential Villa.

 “Today at council, the Ministry of Humanitarian Affairs, Disaster Management and Social Development, presented a memo for the approval of award of contract for purchase of NPK 20:10:10 fertilizer under the emergency agricultural intervention for states affected by conflicts, insurgency and also the 2018 flood disaster in the total sum of N922, 803, 393.26 and council approved the award of the contract.

-n his part, the minister of Power, Sale Mamman said council approved two memos presented.
+On his part, the minister of power, Sale Mamman said the council approved two memos presented.

+He said one is the procurement of four numbers of 150 NBA 331 3233 power transformers for TCN in favour of Messrs Gilbo Nigeria Ltd.

 “So, this has been graciously approved by the federal executive council.
 The second one is the approval for procurement of the contract for the production and delivery of one million sterilised metres grips embossed for three metres test stations in Oshodi, Lagos, Port Harcourt and Kaduna for the sum of N155,227,619.18